pkill37/linuxify/README.md

 &nbsp;

-As we update Braidwell standard utilities this repo will be automatically pulled to your machine and installed when you open a new shell.
+As we update Braidwell standard utilities this repo will be automatically pulled to your machine and installed when you open a new shell / terminal.

 &nbsp;